Suicide mission: Special forces

 Special forces units are often sent on missions that are exceedingly dangerous with the hope that their superior training and abilities will allow them to complete them successfully and survive.
-An example is a desperate attempt by two U.S. Delta Force snipers to protect a downed helicopter pilot (Michael Durant) from being killed or captured by masses of Somali militia during the Battle of Mogadishu in 1993.
-While the sniper team held off overwhelming numbers of Somalis long enough for the pilot to survive, both snipers were killed, and the pilot was eventually captured but then later released.
+An example is an attempt by two U.S. Delta Force snipers to protect a downed helicopter pilot (Michael Durant) from being killed or captured by militia during the Battle of Mogadishu in 1993.
+While the sniper team held off advancing militia forces long enough for the pilot to survive, both snipers were killed, and the pilot was eventually captured but then later released.
 However, even special forces groups refuse to participate in some missions.
 Operation Mikado, a plan for a Special Air Service raid on Río Grande, Tierra del Fuego, during the 1982 Falklands War, was ultimately not executed due in part to significant hostility from members of the SAS, who saw the mission as exceedingly risky.

 Strafbataillon

-The men of the Strafbataillon's probationary unit Strafdivision 500 (Penal Division 500) of the had to prove themselves through "exceptional bravery" on dangerous front-line missions.
+The men of the Strafbataillon's probationary unit Bewährungsbataillon (Probation Battalion) and Strafdivision 500 (Penal Division 500) had to prove themselves through "exceptional bravery" on dangerous front-line missions.
 Otherwise, they faced the execution of the imposed sentence, transfer to the Emsland camps, or punishment units.